 ● Swastika

-Archaeologist Paola Farina noted that the swastika shape appears to be the oldest, and suggested that the Camunian Rose was a local, region-specific variation.
-Another theory states that the rose is a sort of the ancient compass that allowed people to draw perfect circles thousands of years before the wheel was invented.
+Archaeologist Paola Farina noted that the swastika shape appears to be the oldest and suggested that the Camunian Rose was a local, region-specific variation.
+Another theory states that the rose is a sort of ancient compass that allowed people to draw perfect circles thousands of years before the wheel was invented.

 Ajna